tudorr2/Servo-Claw/README.md

 | Claw fingers          | PLA or PETG | Current version                         |
 | **Claw fingers (v2)** | **TPU 95A** | **Upcoming — improves grip on objects** |

-> 🔜 **Next revision:** Claw fingers will be reprinted in **TPU 95A** (flexible filament) for a compliant, grippy surface that conforms around objects for a much more secure hold.

-### Print Tips

-- Print the body in **PETG** for better heat resistance near the electronics
-- TPU 95A fingers: print slow (~25mm/s), disable retraction, 3–4 perimeters for durability
-- The joystick and button should be accessible from the top face for one-handed operation

 <br/>

 ---